-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the entity for the annual reporting period ended 30 June 2017.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the entity for the annual reporting period ended 30 June 2018.
 The entity's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the entity, are set out below:

 Title Summary Application date Expected Impact AASB 1058 Income for not for profit entities This standard replaces AASB 1004 Contributions and establishes revenue recognition principles for transactions where the consideration to acquire an asset is significantly less than fair value to enable to not-for-profit entity to further its objectives.
 Annual reporting period beginning on or after 1 January 2019 The assessment has indicated that revenue from capital grants that are provided under an enforceable agreement that have sufficiently specific obligations, will now be deferred and recognised as performance obligations are satisfied.
 As a result, the timing recognition of revenue will change.
 AASB 16 Leases The key changes introduced by AASB 16 include the recognition of most operating leases (which are current not recognised) on balance sheet.
 Annual reporting period beginning on or after 1 January 2019 The assessment has indicated that as most operating leases will come on balance sheet, recognition of the right-of-use assets and lease liabilities will cause net debt to increase.
 Rather than expensing the lease payments, depreciation of right-of-use assets and interest on lease liabilities will be recognised in the income statement with marginal impact on the operating surplus.
 No change for lessors.
+AASB 15: Revenue from Contracts with Customers, and related amending standards and interpretatio ns This standard establishes a new control-based revenue recognition model which changes the basis for deciding whether revenue is to be recognised over time or at a point in time and provides new and more detailed guidance on specific topics and expands disclosures about revenue.
+Annual reporting period beginning on or after 1 January 2019 Management has assessed that the impact of initial application of this standard will not be significant.

 Note 2.
-Grant and Foundation Income
+Revenue and Expenses